stephenrdoyle/ovolvulus_rad-seq/README.md

 and to determine if there are genetic differences between phenotypically-defined parasites based on their response to ivermectin.
 There are 181 samples in total, with 104 defined as "good responders", 39 moderate responders, 35 poor responders, and 3 very poor responders.

+DNA was extracted from archival samples by Sam Armoo in Ghana, before individual RAD-seq libraries were prepared by SRD and sequneced on two MiSeq lanes.

 Current analyses: [Workbook](03_code/ovolvulus_rad-seq.workbook.md)

 Any reuse of data or code is encouraged with due acknowledgement, either via citation of the published manuscript (when available) and/or GitHub repository.
 Comments, suggestions, and discussion are welcome.